BrockMCarlson/BMC_AdaptdcosFigures/README.md

 ## Controller
 The controlling interface for this repository is the MATLAB Live Script Controller_iScienceSubmission.mlx.
-Please follow ininstruction in this notebook to recreate the figures for our manuscript in revision.
+Please follow instructions in this notebook to recreate the figures for our manuscript in revision.
 This notebook performs the following tasks:
-1. Each muti-unit in the even-locked data has its tuning preferences evaluated (for ocularity and orientation).
+1. Each muti-unit in the event-locked data has its tuning preferences evaluated (for occularity and orientation).
 2. From the perspective of each unit's tuning preference for doiminant eye (DE) and preferred stimulus (PS), trial-wise data are sorted into relevant categorical events.
 The output of this stage is the index variable: IDX.
 3. Aggregate data are plotted using Gramm.
 4. .CSV outputs are formatted for JASP and saved to the rootdirectory.

 ## Expected outputs to ROOTDIR:
 You will have to create a base directory called ROOTDIR to download the Zenodo data to.
 These other outputs will be generated and saved to this directory.
 - **carlsonEtAl_iScienceFigs_allTunedUnits.mat** is a MATLAB data file that contains the IDX and ERR variable.
 IDX contains all 91 tuned multi-units used in subsequent analyses.
-Note that a copy of this variable is availalbe in the Zenodo directory for any desired comparison.
+Note that a copy of this variable is available in the Zenodo directory for any desired comparison.
 - Gramm generates all figures used in the manuscript and saves outputs to the ROOTDIR as .svgs and .pngs.
 The .svg files are used to create final figure outputs with Adobe Illustrator.
 - **JASP_transient.csv** and **JASP_sustained.csv** are outputs for repeated measures ANOVA analysis using JASP.
-JASP is a stastical package that can perform frequentist and bayesian based statistics.
-JASP Team (2023).
+JASP is a statistical package: JASP Team (2023).
 JASP (Version 0.17.2)[Computer software]. https://jasp-stats.org/

 ----
 Thank you for your interest in our project!
 Please do not hesitate to reach out to brock.m.carlson@vanderbilt.edu with any questions or comments.